wuminzhe/hello_rails7_pg_redis/README.md

 A template to create a rails7 dev container.

-0. create a project from this template. for example `try_rails7`
+0. create a repo from this template.
+1. clone the repo to your local
+2. start a dev container for your local repo.

+   I tried 1. vscode, 2. neovim + [nvim-dev-container](https://github.com/esensar/nvim-dev-container). both are ok.

-1. In your dev container
+4. In your dev container

    1. (optional) `service start cron` if you need crontab to work.
    2. Generate your rails project in the dev container.